Gatekeepers vs. Gateopeners

 Based on the three main sources of values for companies, here are reasons why adopting a sustainability action plan where your ESGs are matched with the SDGs should not be neglected:

 Business opportunities & cost of capital: Purpose-driven organizations are outperforming traditional for-profit organizations.
 Moreover, the cost of capital is decreasing for impact organizations.
-Today 12.5% of assets under management in Europe are scrutinized under ESG criteria.
-This will go up to 57% by 2025 but companies are struggling to link them to the SDGs.
-However, the co-existence and synchronization of ESG considerations with the SDGs can accelerate corporate contribution within the broader space of the Global Goals, leading to a new decade of action, including responsible investing (3)(4)(5).
+Today 33% of total U.S. assets under management are scrutinized under ESG criteria (with a 42% growth from 2018 to 2020) but companies are struggling to link them to the SDGs.
+However, the co-existence and synchronization of ESG considerations with the SDGs can accelerate corporate contribution within the broader space of the Global Goals, leading to a new decade of action, including responsible investing (3)(4)(5)(6).

-Societal goodwill or brand perception: Thinking about what happened to BP after the deep-water Horizon Rig, recovering societal goodwill is extremely difficult which is why effective and transparent communication is a must.
+Societal goodwill or brand perception: Thinking about what happened to BP after the deep-water Horizon Rig (8), recovering societal goodwill is extremely difficult which is why effective and transparent communication is a must.
 This will help propel your societal goodwill to the next level.

 Gatekeeper vs. Gateopener